brhoades/blag/_posts/2017-03-21-creating-a-simple-gatling-simulation.markdown

 [elsewhere](https://github.com/nmeans/phantomherd) for that.
 However, by not rendering HTML, loading dependencies, or running Javascript Gatling scales incredibly well.

-Gatling has two major ways to begin writing a simulation.
-The easiest of the two is the recorder, although I do not have much experience with it.
-I will spend the most time describing how to manually write simulations.
-Odds are that even if you record a simulation, you will be editing it.
+There are two ways to begin writing a simulation: use the recorder for a basic starting simulation, or manually write one from scratch.
+As I did not have the luxury of starting with a recorder, I cannot discuss how to begin that way.
+I would imagine, however, that even if you record a simulation, you will still be editing it.
+So, most of this post will be covering how to manually write a Gatling simulation.
 I've provided a sample Gatling project to help follow along [here](https://github.com/brhoades/example-gatling-simulation).

 Recording a Simulation